jmahler/CSCI-21-Programs-Algorithms-2/README.md

 and commands such as 'make' and 'diff' are expected to be present in order to build and test it properly.

-This project includes an extensive test suite.
-All assertion tests are placed in 'test.cpp'.
-And verification of the proper output of the main program is checked by viewing the differences ('diff' command) of the various check files.
+The programs are tested by comparing the expected output to the actual output using a 'check' file.
+And the differences are found using the 'diff' command.
 To run all the tests run 'make check'.

 AUTHOR
 ======